eger-geger/Selenium.HtmlElements.Net/README.md

 ```

-Yeah, examples above are very realistic but they do show what etensions can do and how it can be used.
-You could check API reference for list of available extensions and complete signatures.
+So basically you need to say what are you waiting for ?
+For how long ?
+How often to check weather it happened ?
+What message should timeout axception be thrown with ?

-## Smart (kind of) frames ##
+## Smart frames ##

 Sometimes tests need to interact with HTML frames.
-In order to do it we need to switch wedriver context to specific frame firts and (in most cases) switch it back after we've done.
+In order to do it we need to switch wedriver context to specific frame firts and switch it back after we've done.
 It is exactly what _FrameContextOverride_ class is desgined to do.

 ```C#